YasminAkaichi/Andante/README.md

 sudo apt install git
 ```

+Using git is a skill to be learned.
+The most fundamental git commands can be
+found in the git-fundamentals.md file.

 ### Jupyter notebook
 Jupyter Notebook is a web application that runs Python.
 It is needed to run the
 notebooks available in the jupyter-notebooks folder.
 For any problem during the